Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 In this case, I have so far collected (commented on Nov 5th, 2016) 28 days' worth of data, among which 18 contineous days in July (July 13th to Aug 2nd, 2016), 7 contineous days in October (Oct 15th to 21st, 2016) and attempting a contineous data set from Oct 31st til some time after Nov8th election day.
 On average, each day's worth of data is ~7GB with 3 million tweets.
 I am only collecting tweets with geo-information indicating its user located within the United States.

 It is worth noting that 3 million tweets per day is apparently too few for such a user base.
 My guess is that the amount of tweets I could collect is limited by my twitter API query speed.
 However, since tweets are downloaded randomly (those that are got/missed by my API), it won't have any negtive effects on my analysis.

+Furthermore, for most parts of the data analysis, additional filters are put on tweet messages.
+For example, the number of words within a tweet message needs to be higher than 10, which are not: 1st, mentioned twitter users' names, 2nd 'https' links.
+Such filters will also reduce the number of tweets that are analyzed in Phase2 and Phase3.

 -----------------------------------------------------------------------------